 In the event of the death of a participant, the Corporation will pay the DSU credited to such participant's account within 15 days of the participant's death or by the last day of the calendar year commencing immediately after the participant's separation date if earlier, in each case to or for the benefit of the beneficiary of the participant.
-If the participant filed an election of a redemption date prior to his death, the payment of the participant's DSU shall be made within 15 days of the participant's of the participant's DSU shall be made within 15 days of the participant's elected redemption date.
+If the participant filed an election of a redemption date prior to his death, the payment of the participant's DSU shall be made within 15 days of the participant's elected redemption date.